 Laura is a visual artist and cultural geographer interested in communities, food cultures and material performativity

 Abby works on researching, teaching and representing sociology of religion nationally and internationally.

 Gender and migration, care and social reproduction, racism/nationalism, feminist theory, social theory

 Fay Dennis is a Wellcome Trust Research Fellow working on the sociology of drugs.

 Jennifer is a criminologist and sociologist whose research and writing centres on women, gender, and crime/law-breaking.

 Monica Greco BA MA PhD

-Monica Greco works at the intersections of social science, history, and philosophy of medicine and psychiatry.
+Monica Greco works at the intersections of social science and the history and philosophy of medicine.

 Kiran researches the interactions between legal frameworks and social justice struggles of marginalised groups.